RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

       - b.  deals with matters other than the identity of a person, 	place or thing.
   - Graham v The Queen (1998) 195 CLR 606
     - Graham was a case where the complainant was raped by her father.
-      - It was 6 years before she told somebody about it, and it was this 6 year delay which the HCA said made her complaint lose its “freshness”.
+      - It was 6 years before she told somebody about it, and it was this 6 year delay which the HCA said made her complaint lose its "freshness".
     - You might think that being raped by your father would be very memorable, and would remain memorable for more than a few hours or days, and that 6 years later you could probably still have a clear memory of it.
     - Nevertheless, the HCA did not think so, and this is why there has been an amendment to s66, directly as a result of the decision in Graham.
-  - 66A Exception: contemporaneous statements about a person’s health etc
+  - 66A Exception: contemporaneous statements about a person's health etc
-    - s66A provides that the Hearsay rule does not apply to evidence of a previous representation made by a person if the representation was a contemporaneous representation about the person’s health, feelings, sensations, intention, knowledge or state of mind.
+    - s66A provides that the Hearsay rule does not apply to evidence of a previous representation made by a person if the representation was a contemporaneous representation about the person's health, feelings, sensations, intention, knowledge or state of mind.
-    - This means that a person’s physical, mental state or intentions, etc can be inferred by what they say.
+    - This means that a person's physical, mental state or intentions, etc can be inferred by what they say.
-      - eg.  The fact that the Sue says to William “I have really bad a headache at the moment” can be adduced by William to prove that fact that Sue did have a headache at that time.
+      - eg.  The fact that the Sue says to William "I have really bad a headache at the moment" can be adduced by William to prove that fact that Sue did have a headache at that time.
   - Some Other Hearsay Exceptions
     - Essentially, under s69 the Hearsay Rule does not apply to business documents, so that the documents can be used to prove the facts about the business and what is contained in the business document.
       - s69 operates together with the rules about proving the contents of documents from ss48-50.
-    - Both ‘business’ and ‘document’ are very broadly defined, and the rationale here is to save time.
+    - Both 'business' and 'document' are very broadly defined, and the rationale here is to save time.
 It is presumed that business records accurately record the business.
 If they do not, a party would need to call evidence to prove that.
     - s70 is a similar exception to s69, and it applies to tags and labels. eg.  it can be presumed that a letter was in fact posted in Wagga on the 8th of June if that is what the postmark says.
     - s71 says that with electronic communications, information about who it came from, who it was sent to, the time and date, will not be caught by the hearsay rule.
     - s72 provides that the hearsay rule does not apply to evidence of a representation about the existence or non-existence, or the content, of the traditional laws and customs of an Aboriginal or Torres Strait Islander group.